Laura Ashley Keller Killed in Greenleaf Twp Car Accident

 What factors do investigators examine in Greenleaf Township rollovers?

-National Legal Analyst Stefano Formica, Of Counsel at Bond Legal, noted that "We understand just what families are forced to go through, and having their rights protected is vital.
-A wrongful death lawyer will stay updated on the official investigation and help ensure that their best interests are taken care of.
-Relatives of wrongful death victims are entitled to seek damages for the loss of companionship, pain and suffering, and emotional distress following a tragic or catastrophic accident."
+According to Stefano Formica, who serves as a national legal analyst for Accident News and is of counsel at Bond Legal, "We understand just what families are forced to go through, and having their rights protected is vital.
+A wrongful death lawyer will stay updated on the official investigation and help ensure that their best interests are taken care of."

 When a vehicle leaves a dry, straight roadway, authorities look beyond the immediate wreckage.
 Investigators will analyze the Chevrolet's event data recorder to determine the exact speed, braking application, and steering input in the seconds before the rollover.
 This digital evidence, combined with blood alcohol content results from the driver, forms the foundation of the official crash report.